There Is No Game: Wrong Dimension: Critical reception

 Escapist Magazine wrote that the game's biggest strength is "the element of surprise", praising the "playful banter" with the narrator, the puzzle design, and the game's humour.
 IndieMag thought the game was "particularly fun" and comparable to The Stanley Parable's "destruction of the 4th wall" upon its original release, though felt the 2020 version was "longer, more varied and probably crazier" than this title.

 Follow up

-A spin-off game entitled Crushed in Time: An Elastic Adventure will release in 2026.
-The game will focus on There Is No Games versions of Sherlock Holmes and Dr. Watson as they encounter a mystery involving a missing NPC from their own game world, travelling through time to solve the case.
+A spin-off game entitled Crushed in Time: An Elastic Adventure released in 2026.
+The game focuses on There Is No Games versions of Sherlock Holmes and Dr. Watson as they encounter a mystery involving a missing NPC from their own game world, travelling through time to solve the case.